-The effects on productivity are not driven by changes in the extensive margin.
-As intended by our protocols, average daily attendance is high (98.3%), with no treatment effects of the cash infusion on attendance (Appendix Table A.5 Col. 1).
-Similarly, there is no scope for treatment response in hours per day as work hours are fixed.
-Consequently, the impacts in Table III reflect increases in actual productivity: how quickly workers produce plates in each hour.
-These results are robust to alternate empirical specifications in Appendix Tables A.6 and A.7.
-They are also robust to explicitly controlling the false discovery rate within each family of hypotheses (Appendix Table A.8 Panel C).
+infusion on attendance (Online Appendix Table A.5, column (1)).
+Similarly, there is no scope for treatment response in hours per day as work hours are fixed.14 Consequently, the impacts in Table III reflect increases in actual productivity: how quickly workers produce plates in each hour.
+These results are robust to alternate empirical specifications in Online Appendix Tables A.6 and A.7.
+They are also robust to explicitly controlling the false discovery rate in each family of hypotheses (Online Appendix Table A.8, Panel C).

-The productivity impacts are concentrated among poorer workers, who increase output by 0.204 SD (13.0%) following the cash infusion (Table III Col. 6, p = 0.003).
-In contrast, we cannot reject that there is no impact on the remaining workers (p = 0.819).
-We also continue to find no impact during the announcement period, even among the poorer workers.
+The productivity effects are concentrated among poorer workers, who increase output by 0.204 std. dev.
+(13.0%) following the cash infusion (Table III, column (6), p = .003).
+In contrast, we cannot reject that there is no impact on the remaining workers (p = .819).
+We also continue to find no effect during the announcement period, even among the poorer workers.